rust-lang/rust/docs/dev/style.md

 Most tests in rust-analyzer start with a snippet of Rust code.
 This snippets should be minimal -- if you copy-paste a snippet of real code into the tests, make sure to remove everything which could be removed.
-There are many benefits to this:

-* less to read or to scroll past
-* easier to understand what exactly is tested
-* less stuff printed during printf-debugging
-* less time to run test

 It also makes sense to format snippets more compactly (for example, by placing enum definitions like `enum E { Foo, Bar }` on a single line), as long as they are still readable.